nmeri17/suphle-docs/src/docs/v1/modules/index.md

 ### Data sharing format

 The purpose of the data being shared should determine what format it is being served in.
-Data intended for use in the computation of a consumer can be served in its raw format, while data needed for to be plugged into a view template may benefit more from [view composition](/docs/v1/templating#view-composition) to achieve a higher degree of modularity.
+Data intended for use in the computation of a consumer can be served in its raw format, while data needed for to be plugged into a view template may benefit more from [micro front-ends](/docs/v1/templating#micro-front-ends) to achieve a higher degree of modularity.

 ### Sharing tangible artifacts